ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 All commands should be run from a terminal that is logged into your service's IBM cloud account.
 {: important}

-1. Obtain a provisioning key for Activity Tracker
+1. Obtain a provisioning key in order to create STS or ATS instances

     * A provisioning key is used when you create STS or ATS service instance with super tenancy.

-    * The same key works in staging and production, in all regions.
+    * The same key works for provisioning STS and ATS instances in production and staging.
+The key is not region specific.

     * Request a key by opening an issue [here ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.ibm.com/activity-tracker/customer-issues/issues/new?template=logdna_provision_key.md){:new_window}